pericles-tpt/free-game-notifier/README.md

 1. Streamline the setup process
 2. <s>Store previously found games to a file to avoid duplicate alerts when running the program multiple times</s>
 3. <s>Find a better data source than gg.deals?</s> (I think gg.deals is ok)

-## Donations
-If you've benefitted from this code, feel free to donate to one of the following cryptocurrency addresses

-    BTC: 37iH1qF13dgzcsd5HAntpKAYf6oaoZK77z
-    ETH: 0x4c4386c78FBD6CC3a5BB41cD21CB3276a716a787